agileware/wp-civicrm-ux/USAGE.md

 Implicit joins using Api4 are supported, e.g. `[api4:loc_block_id.address_id.street_address]`

+Simple explicit joins are supported by adding `join=EntityName:EntityAlias:JoinType:LeftJoinField:JoinCondition:RightJoinField`, for example for a join of individual contacts onto their organisations `join=Contact:contact:INNER:organization_name:=:contact.display_name`.
+All fields of the joined contacts will be available at `contact.*`.
+Details of allowed values for each field can be found using the API explorer.
+Joins using entity bridges are currently not supported.

 Multi-value fields are output as a comma separated list where possible.

 Limited format support is available: